bitindi/crypto-guides/fundamentals/5-bitindi-basics.md

 Apart from the above must-haves, there may be other expectations from the wallet depending on the target user.
 Someone looking for extensive privacy may require extra private features which are not available in most wallet apps.

-> **Disclaimer: The [Unstoppable Wallet](https://unstoppable.money) was built by [Horizontal Systems](https://horizontalsystems.io), the company behind these guides.**
+> **Disclaimer: The [Bitindi Wallet](https://wallet.bitindi.com) was built by [Bitindi Chain](https://bitindi.com), the company behind these guides.**

 Below we will go through some important points to keep in mind when using non-custodial wallet apps.
-We are going to use Unstoppable wallet app to illustrate these important aspects.
+We are going to use Bitindi wallet app to illustrate these important aspects.

 ### 1. Setup / Restore